awsdocs/iam-user-guide/doc_source/id_credentials_mfa_lost-or-broken.md

 1. If you are using a hardware MFA device, contact the third\-party provider for help fixing or replacing the device\.
 After you have the new physical MFA device, enable the device as described in [Enabling a Hardware MFA Device \(Console\)](id_credentials_mfa_enable_physical.md)\.

    If you are using a virtual MFA device, remove the account from your device\.
-Then enable the virtual device as described in [Enabling a Virtual Multi\-factor Authentication \(MFA\) Device](id_credentials_mfa_enable_virtual.md)\.
+Then enable the virtual device as described in [Enabling a Virtual Multi\-factor Authentication \(MFA\) Device \(Console\)](id_credentials_mfa_enable_virtual.md)\.

-1. If your MFA device is missing or stolen, also [change your password](id_credentials_passwords.md#id_credentials_passwords_user-change-own) in case an attacker has stolen the authentication device and might also have your current password\.
+1. If your MFA device is missing or stolen, also [change your password](id_credentials_passwords_user-change-own.md) in case an attacker has stolen the authentication device and might also have your current password\.